-2.371a.
+4.204.
 In additional to the four essential domains, two other have been identified for possible inclusion: self-care and communication.
-The self-care domain is intended identify persons who have some problems with taking care of themselves independently.
+The self-care domain is intended to identify persons who have some problems with taking care of themselves independently.
 Washing and dressing represent self-care tasks that occur on a daily basis and are considered to be basic activities.

-2.371b.
+4.205.
 The purpose of the communication domain is to identify persons who have some problems with talking, listening or understanding speech such that it contributes to difficulty in doing their daily activities.
-Two aspects of communication are considered: understanding others (receptive communication) and being understood by others
+Two aspects of communication are considered: understanding others (receptive communication) and being understood by others (expressive communication).

-(expressive communication).
 Communicating (understanding/been understood) refers to the exchange of information or ideas between two people through the use of language.
-They may use their voices for their exchange or make signs or write the information they want to exchange.